-- 1. Parents/carers must provide the school with an Asthma Care Plan which has been completed by the student's medical practitioner.
+- 1. Parents/carers must provide the school with an Asthma Action Plan which has been completed by the student's medical practitioner.
 The plan must outline: - the prescribed medication taken by the student and when it is to be administered, for example as a pre-medication to exercise or on a regular basis - emergency contact details - the contact details of the student's medical practitioner - the student's known triggers - the emergency procedures to be taken in the event of an asthma flare-up or attack. - 2.
-Parents/carers should also provide a photo of the student to be included as part of the student's Asthma Care Plan. - 3.
-Swinburne Senior Secondary College will keep all Asthma Care Plans in the student's file at the General Office. - 4.
+Parents/carers should also provide a photo of the student to be included as part of the student's Asthma Action Plan. - 3.
+Swinburne Senior Secondary College will keep all Asthma Action Plans in the student's file at the General Office. - 4.
 School staff may also work with parents/carers to develop a Student Health Support Plan which will include details on: - how the school will provide support for the student - identify specific strategies - allocate staff to assist the student

-Any Student Health Support Plan will be developed in accordance with Swinburne Senior Secondary College's Healthcare Needs Policy.
+Any Student Health Support Plan will be developed in accordance with Example School's Healthcare Needs Policy.
+[School's should consider adopting the Healthcare Needs Template Policy at the same time as adopting this Asthma Template Policy]

 - 5. If a student diagnosed with asthma is going to attend a school camp or excursion, Swinburne Senior Secondary College parents/carers are required to provide any updated medical information. - 6.
-If a student's asthma condition or treatment requirements change, parent/carers must notify the school and provide an updated Asthma Care Plan.

-7. School staff will work with parents/carers to review Asthma Care Plans (and Student Health Support Plans) at the enrolment and/or re-enrolment interview or at other times as deemed appropriate.
+If a student's asthma condition or treatment requirements change, parent/carers must notify the school and provide an updated Asthma Action Plan. - 7.
+School staff will work with parents/carers to review Asthma Action Plans (and Student Health Support Plans) at the enrolment and/or re-enrolment interview or at other times as deemed appropriate.